 “The cottage is so perfectly located - we've really enjoyed exploring all the sites on foot and eating at the great local restaurants.”

 Heritage Mews is ideally located for exploring the scenic Cotswolds (an Area of Outstanding Natural Beauty) and glorious Warwickshire countryside.
 Enjoy leisurely drives through country lanes and rolling countryside, with many delightful villages, stately homes and beautiful gardens to discover, and excellent traditional country pubs.
 Within a short drive is the village of Broadway, often referred to as the "Jewel of the Cotswolds".
 Its wide main street, lined with horse chestnut trees and a variety of beautifully preserved honey-coloured houses, from Tudor to Georgian, has a great choice of eateries, art galleries and shops.
 You can take a Heritage steam train trip from Broadway to near Cheltenham, passing through spectacular Cotswold countryside.
-The beautiful Cotswold village of Chipping Campden is famous for its elegant terraced High Street lined with ancient Cotswold stone buildings, 17th century Market Hall and fine “wool” church.
+The beautiful Cotswold village of Chipping Campden (9 miles from Heritage Mews) is famous for its elegant terraced High Street lined with ancient Cotswold stone buildings, 17th century Market Hall and fine “wool” church.
 Nearby is the ‘silk’ village of Blockley with Mill Dene Garden set alongside a mill stream.
-A visit to internationally renowned Hidcote Manor Garden, with its characterful themed outdoor “rooms”, is a delight in all seasons.
+A visit to internationally renowned Hidcote garden, with its characterful themed outdoor “rooms”, is a delight in all seasons.
 Within a half hour drive from Heritage Mews are many outstanding National Trust houses and gardens including Charlecote Park on the banks of the River Avon and with its own deer park; a moated manor house at Baddesley Clinton; Packwood House, with its interesting yew garden; Upton House, a fine country mansion with an extensive art collection; and Coughton Court, an imposing Tudor house set in beautiful gardens.
 Also less than half an hour away are the market town of Warwick, with its many antique shops and magnificent medieval castle; Kenilworth Castle (English Heritage); the British Motor Museum, home to the world's largest collection of British classic cars; and Compton Verney, an award-winning art gallery set in beautiful ‘Capability Brown’ parkland.
 A little further afield are the Cotswold villages of Stow-on-the Wold, Bourton-on-the-water and The Slaughters; Regency Cheltenham; Blenheim Palace; Silverstone motor racing circuit; Bicester Shopping Village; and the City of Oxford – all within an hour's drive.
-For more information about places to visit, click HEREand click “What's local?” in the "Features" drop down menu to view them on a map.
+For more information and links about places to visit, click Stratford upon Avon and area.

 “Lovely home & garden and a perfect location for visiting National Trust properties!”